 Wow, so many great stories and examples to share from this book.
 It’s really hard to contain myself to just three here.
 Lovely combination of storytelling and useful scientific insight, a hidden gem for sure.
-Recommended read!
+The Eureka Factor is definitely a recommended read!

 What else can you learn from the blinks?

 - What “Eureka!” actually means and why the first shower thought was actually a bathtub thought